omesner/UMSTATS504/survival/survival.md

 $$
 where $R(t) = \left\{\ell: t_\ell \geq t\right\}$

 - Maximize the likelihood with Newton-Raphson method

+- Question: Can we use $\hat \beta$ to predict survival times?
+  - a.
+Yes
+  - b.
+No

 ### Is COMPAS racially biased?

-- To determine this, we must use interactions
+- To determine this, we must use interactions.
+Why?

+- Without a race/COMPAS interaction
+  - race parameter estimates would indicate average risk of recidivism compared to baseline group
+  - decile score parameter would indicate average increase in risk for a unit increase in score

 - Let $A$ and $B$ be binary, input variables and $Y$ a continuous outcome
   - assume linear regression

-- How do we read the output?

 | Variable | Coef | p-value |
 | --- | --- | ---  |